tagmein/gbsp/content/book52.md

 ---
-title: "A World At Arms"
+title: "Violence_ Our deadly epidemic and its causes"
-featuredImage: "/images/book2-img.jpg"
+featuredImage: "/images/book52-img.jpg"
 amazonLink: "https://a.co/d/aDLq1y9"
 ---